sabirdvd/sunshineatnoon.github.io/_posts/2015-9-3-How-to-install-caffe.md

 ![runtest-success][1]

 ## Training LeNet on MNIST with Caffe
-1. First we need to insall [pip][3].pip is a package management system used to install and manage software packages written in Python.
+1. First we need to insall [pip][3].
+Pip is a package management system used to install and manage software packages written in Python.
 It can help us install all the dependencies the python interface needs.

         sudo apt-get install python-pip
 2. Next, we need to use pip to install all the dependecies for python interface, run the following shell command in caffe/python: